cado-security/product-help/docs/cado-response/deploy/aws/overview.md

     :::tip
      We recommend a minimum setting of 500GB for InstanceVolumeSize.
 The instance will roughly need to be sized to be 20% of the amount of data you intend to be on the platform at once.
 For example, to have 5TB of disk images imported you will need approximately 1000GB of disk space.
-Projects can always be deleted to recover space.
+Investigations can always be deleted to recover space.
     :::

 6. Click **<Highlight color="#F78631">Next</Highlight>**